Sky Cinema: 2016–present: rebrand and 4K UHD

 On 15 June 2016, Sky announced that Sky Movies would rebrand as Sky Cinema on 8 July within this change aligns the channel's naming with those of Sky's film services in other European countries, in consort with Sky plc's takeover of Sky Deutschland and Sky Italia.
 To compete with subscription video-on-demand services, Sky announced that the rebranded network would premiere "a new film each day", and that it would expand the service's on-demand library.
 Sky also announced plans to launch a 4K ultra-high-definition feed later in the year.
 4K films became available on 13 August 2016 for Sky Q customers in a 2TB box with Sky Cinema and multi-screen packs, as well as 70 were available by the end of 2016.
 During this time, the Sky Cinema networks would have their electronic program guide positions rebranded to tie into a highlight film, actor, or property being carried by that network throughout a certain month; for instance, a month filled with films starring Tom Hanks saw Sky Cinema Greats become Sky Tom Hanks for that period of time.

+Since 2016, Sky Cinema has traditionally broadcast the 1993 comedy film Groundhog Day on a continuous loop every 2 February on Sky Cinema Comedy.
+Not only does it broadcast Groundhog Day on the day it takes place but also references its time loop plot by showing it repeatedly over and over again.
+The repeated broadcast starts on 6am 2 February and lasts 24 hours until 6am 3 February, a total of 13 separate screenings.